snubwoody/wakunguma.com/src/pages/blog/a-guide-to-hosting-rust.md

 ```
 This will create an ubuntu image with 512 Megabytes of RAM and 10 Gigabytes, this specific droplet will cost $4.00 a month, if you need more storage you can attach a volume.

-An email will be sent, containing the root user, the IP address and a temporary password.
-We can now SSH into the droplet using OpenSSH or Putty.
+We can now SSH into the droplet using OpenSSH or Putty, using the temporary password.

 ```bash
 ssh root@122.232.123.2